-Lorena Rae Strikes Nearly-Nude Pose In Peplum Blazer & High Heels
+Lorena Rae Strikes Nearly Nude Pose In Peplum Blazer & High Heels

 Runway star Lorena Rae returned to Instagram on Wednesday morning with an alluring new update to her Instagram timeline.
 In the photo post, the 26-year-old put her lithe, leggy frame on full display while straddling a stool in nothing but an undersized peplum blazer and a pair of high heels.

-Although she strategically placed her jacket lapels and one of her hands to keep her most intimate areas obscured from the camera, Lorena’s scanty ensemble and spread-out pose nonetheless allowed for a stunning showing of her slender, nearly-nude physique.
+Although she strategically placed her jacket lapels and one of her hands to keep her most intimate areas obscured from the camera, Lorena’s scanty ensemble and spread-out pose nonetheless allowed for a stunning showing of her slender, nearly nude physique.

-In the accompanying caption, the Diepholz, Germany product dubbed her incredibly skimpy ensemble the official “zoom meeting” look.
+In the accompanying caption, the Diepholz, Germany, product dubbed her incredibly skimpy ensemble the official “zoom meeting” look.
 She also credited one of her frequent collaborators — Berlin-based photographer Lina Tesch — for framing and shooting the sultry snapshot.

 Her lens and Lorena’s pose clearly proved an enchanting combination for the latter’s 1.8 million followers.
 One hour after the picture went live, it had amassed nearly 40,000 likes.
 Furthermore, the comments section was inundated with hundreds of replies, the majority of which praised Lorena’s sensuous display.